lemonTree creations is an equity-seeking theatre company that brings rarely told stories to the stage.

 This is a living commitment and will evolve as conversations continue and new realities emerge in our communities.

-We are a small theatre company with very ambitious ideas and projects that we commit to fully.
-Many things become possible with your generous donations.
+We are a small theatre company with ambitious projects in the works.
+Our big ideas are possible with your generosity.
 Please consider supporting us through our PayPal account.
-You can also speak with Artistic Producers, Cole Alvis and Indrit Kasapi if you have any other questions.
+You can also speak with Artistic Producers Indrit Kasapi and Cole Alvis, if you have questions.